 When you’re planning your hike involve the kids in choosing the trail and agreeing on a goal.
 This way you might get more buy-in and kids may be more interested in completing the entire walk with you.
 Have them take a look at guide books or read them the trail-head map.
 Make them feel important.
 Make the hike an inclusive activity not something you’re dragging them along on.

 3. Pack for Adventure

 Have you ever noticed that little kids don’t care much about beautiful vistas?
 Instead, they’re much more interested in the little creatures, watching leaves float down the stream, or finding mushrooms tucked away in the moss?

 In a post on VeraVise, Brittany shares how her family has a backpack specifically packed for adventure.
-She suggests some things, such as binoculars, a magnifying glass, a small notebook and pencil crayons, maybe even a few nature guides as well.
+She suggests some things, such as binoculars (these are our favorite), a magnifying glass, a small notebook and pencil crayons, maybe even a few nature guides as well.

-An ant hill, an old abandoned cabin, a huge boulder, some funny looking moss… there will be tonnes of things to distract them.
-You’ll need to choose if you’re ready to give them the time to explore and play.
+An ant hill, an old abandoned cabin, a huge boulder, some funny looking moss… there will be oodles of things to distract them.
+You’ll need to choose where and if you’re ready to give them the time to explore and play.
 You’ll also need to decide how much time you can use for stops.

 Also, don’t overestimate your children’s abilities.
 Sure, it’s one thing to challenge them.
-It’s another to expect them to hike for 4 hours if they’ve only ever been on short little strolls.
+It’s another to expect them to hike for 4 hours if they’ve only ever been on short little strolls around the block.
 Choose a reasonable time and distance.
 Having your kids help you choose the hike can be a good motivator too.
 If they feel like the hike was their choice, they may be more invested in completing it fully.